-This course includes all 10 modules of this course series and covers the following topics:
+This course includes all 10 modules from this course series on supervision.
+The following topics are covered:

 Module One